sailo888/sailo888.github.io/thehow.md

 ---
-layout: home
+layout: page
-title: Talent Kaizen
+title: The How
-subtitle: Unlock your business's full potential with the perfect leadership match - we'll handle the search and guarantee success!
+subtitle: The Process
 ---

-## The Process
 1. "Step one: share your vision and goals with us, and we'll find you an executive rockstar that's the perfect fit!"
     * Alright, let's get started!
 We want to know all about what you're looking for in a rockstar for your team!
 Give us the scoop on your must-haves, nice-to-haves, and the amazing things you need them to achieve.
 And don't forget to dish on your company culture and vision - we want to hear all about what makes your business an awesome place to be!
 So tell us, why would someone want to be a part of your fabulous journey?
 We're ready to jam out with you and make some awesome things happen!
 2. "Step two - let the search begin!
 Our super awesome team is on the hunt for your perfect match, so sit back and relax while we do the heavy lifting."